gracequantum/MPS2/README.md

 # GraceQ/MPS2
 A high-performance matrix product state(MPS) algorithms library based on GraceQ/tensor

-_"Easy push your D to 10k"_
+_"Easily push your D to 10k"_

 ## Design Goals

 - High-performance MPS algorithms implementation based on the power of [GraceQ/tensor](https://github.com/gracequantum/tensor).
-- Perform MPS optimization on kinds of HPC hardware architectures which also bases on the GraceQ/tensor project.
+- Performing MPS optimization on kinds of HPC hardware architectures based on the GraceQ/tensor project.
 - Flexible API design to cope with complex research tasks.
 We do not offer something like t-J model, but you can define it in 5 minutes.

 ## Installation

-GraceQ/MPS2 library depends [GraceQ/tensor](https://github.com/gracequantum/tensor) as its basic tensor library and [nlohmann/json](https://github.com/nlohmann/json) to parser input JSON file.
+GraceQ/MPS2 library needs [GraceQ/tensor](https://github.com/gracequantum/tensor) to be its basic tensor library and [nlohmann/json](https://github.com/nlohmann/json) to parse input JSON file.
 So you need to install these dependencies first or use `--recurse-submodules` option to clone them as submodules.

 ```
 git clone --recurse-submodules https://github.com/gracequantum/mps2.git gqmps2